gdbecker/AnalyticsPortfolio/Automated Medical Financial Reporting/README.md

 ## Useful Resources

 - Tip/trick: In order to achieve the pdf-like report view, I first exported one of the client's pdf report pages as a .png file, and then used that image as the background in the Power BI file.
-I overlayed text boxes/styles until I matched the needed design.
+I overlaid text boxes/styles until I matched the needed design.